 Igloo dining in NYC is one of the more creative ways to enjoy a meal during the winter, so bundle up and make a reservation.
 (Fear not: heaters are involved!)

-Not only are you feasting on tasty bites and seasonal treats, but you’re taking in gorgeous views of the city and maximizing coziness vibes that make the holidays feel nothing short of magical.
+Not only are you feasting on tasty bites and seasonal treats, but you’re taking in gorgeous views of the city and maximizing coziness vibes that make this freezing time of year a bit more tolerable.

 If you’re looking for a unique way to spend your evenings once the sun goes down — practically in the afternoon — rest assured, these cute lil’ igloos are it.
 Save us a seat and a boozy hot cocoa, please?
 Thanks!